jezzsantos/ServiceStack.Webhooks.Azure/README.md

     var appSettings = new CloudAppSettings();
     container.Register<IAppSettings>(appSettings);

-    container.Register<IWebhookSubscriptionStore>(new AzureTableWebhookSubscriptionStore(appSettings));
-    container.Register<IWebhookEventSink>(new AzureQueueWebhookEventSink(appSettings));
+    container.Register<ISubscriptionStore>(new AzureTableSubscriptionStore(appSettings));
+    container.Register<IEventSink>(new AzureQueueEventSink(appSettings));

     Plugins.Add(new WebhookFeature();
 }
 ```
 Then for your selected configuration, add these settings:

-* (ConnectionString) AzureTableWebhookSubscriptionStore.ConnectionString - The storage account for storing subscriptions.
+* (ConnectionString) AzureTableSubscriptionStore.ConnectionString - The storage account for storing subscriptions.
-* (string) AzureTableWebhookSubscriptionStore.Table.Name - The name of the storage table where subscriptions are stored.
+* (string) AzureTableSubscriptionStore.SubscriptionsTable.Name - The name of the storage table where subscriptions are stored.
 For example: webhooksubscriptions
+* (string) AzureTableSubscriptionStore.DeliveryResultsTable.Name - The name of the storage table where delivery results are stored.
+For example: webhookdeliveryresults
-* (ConnectionString) AzureQueueWebhookEventSink.ConnectionString - The storage account for storing events.
+* (ConnectionString) AzureQueueEventSink.ConnectionString - The storage account for storing events.
-* (string) AzureQueueWebhookEventSink.Queue.Name - The name of the queue where events are stored before being relayed: For example: webhookevents
+* (string) AzureQueueEventSink.Queue.Name - The name of the queue where events are stored before being relayed: For example: webhookevents

 Otherwise, you can set those values directly in code when you register the services:

 ```
 public override void Configure(Container container)
 {
-    container.Register<IWebhookSubscriptionStore>(new AzureTableWebhookSubscriptionStore
+    container.Register<ISubscriptionStore>(new AzureTableSubscriptionStore
         {
+            SubscriptionTableName = "mytablename",
-            TableName = "mytablename",
+            DeliveryResultsTableName = "mytablename",
             ConnectionString = "mystorageaccount"
         });
-    container.Register<IWebhookEventSink>(new AzureQueueWebhookEventSink
+    container.Register<IEventSink>(new AzureQueueEventSink
         {
             QueueName = "myqueuename",
             ConnectionString = "mystorageaccount"